PardeeCenterDU/BIGPOPA/README.md

+# Warning
+This app has been upgraded and migrated to https://github.com/quciet/ifs_autotune, a local-first desktop application for automating and optimizing IFs model runs.

+# Getting Started
 With user-selected parameters and coefficients along with their corresponding input ranges, this app auto-tunes the model performance of the International Futures (IFs) tool for its short-term (20-year) projection.

-# Getting Started

 ## Model Set up
 Follow and create a same folder structure locally (IFsCore).
 With IFs development version, rebuild the base to a historical year (e.g., 1995), then copy and past required files to IFsCore.